 ADVERTISEMENT

 5. DNA test

-Head back to science class by getting your DNA tested this fall.
+Head back to science class by getting your DNA tested.
 We’ve talked extensively about the benefits of DNA testing, but it warrants repeating: DNA can solve genealogy problems like no other tool, especially if you have an adoption in your family tree.
 You have several options to choose from, and we’ve compared the five major testing companies to help you pick the one best for you and your research.
 You can even buy a test for a friend or relative if you want to take your genetic genealogy to the next level.

+ADVERTISEMENT